In-House Remote Ballot Marking Systems and Internet Voting Systems

 Nevada’s Effective Absentee System For Elections (EASE)

 To vote using Nevada’s Effective Absentee System For Elections (EASE), voters access the system in their preferred web browser.
-The voter receives instructions and selects “Continue” to be taken to their affirmation page, where the voter must affirm their eligibility as a UOCAVA voter — or, as of April 2020, a voter with a disability.
+The voter receives instructions and selects “Continue” to be taken to their affirmation page, where the voter must affirm their eligibility as a UOCAVA voter, voter with a disability, or voter who is a tribal member who resides on a reservation.
 The voter must select a check box and select “Submit.”
 On the identification page, the voter provides personally identifiable information, including their first and last name, date of birth, Nevada driver license or identification number, the last four digits of their Social Security Number (SSN), and their email address.
 The voter must also select what makes them eligible to use the system, complete a CAPTCHA security test, and select “Submit.”

-The voter is next provided the options for how to return their ballot: return by email, return by fax, or return by mail or drop off.
-The voter must select a check box stating that they understand the system will not return their ballot — the voter is responsible for returning their ballot to the elections office.
+The voter is next provided the options for how to return their ballot: return by email or fax (internet voting), or return by mail or drop off.
+The voter must select a check box stating that they understand the system itself will not return their ballot.
 The voter selects their return option and downloads a PDF of their ballot.
-The voter is next presented with a cover sheet which includes their system-generated electronic signature.
+The voter is next presented with a cover sheet, which includes their system-generated electronic signature.
 The voter next selects that they have downloaded their PDF and receives a confirmation number.

 Federal Voting Assistance Program (FVAP) Grant Programs